 a basic understanding of post production techniques and software

-6 PM-Dinner and Dog Sledding Program at Chamberlin’s Ole Forest Inn.
-Following dinner, Tasha will introduce you to Nature’s Kennel Sled Dog Adventures and Racing Team.
+6 PM-Dinner and Dog Sledding Program on resort property.
+Following dinner, Tasha will introduce you to Nature’s Kennel Sled Dog Adventures.
 You’ll be treated to an awe-inspiring slide show of winter in the UP including the Tahquamenon Falls, ice caves, and dog sledding.

-7:30 am - Breakfast at Chamberlin’s Ole Forest Inn
+7:30 am - Breakfast at Pine Bluff Resort

 8:30 am - Departure for Nature’s Kennel